 One night I had a dream.

-I dreamed I was walking along the beach
+I dreamed I was walking along the beach with the Lord.

 Across the sky flashed scenes from my life.